 01. Lay down a pair of blobs

-Grab two decent-sized dollops of complementary colours.
+Grab two decent-sized dollops of complementary colours (make sure you choose from the best oil paints around).
 If you ever want your greens to look more green or your reds to look more red then put some of their complementary colour next to them to provide a striking contrast in your painting.
 The same goes for any of the other colours opposite one another on the colour wheel.

 02. Mix a little dab